upendrabhattarai/test/docs/index.md

 - bulk RNAseq analysis ![](https://img.shields.io/badge/status-beta-blue)

-Got to each analysis type section to learn how to use our platform.
+Go to each analysis type section to learn how to use our platform.

 ## General Project